ponytracker/ponytracker/doc/source/installation.rst

 Requirements
 ************

 You need python.
-Version 2.7, 3.2 or 3.4 (and probably others) are fine.
+Versions 2.7, 3.2 or 3.4 (and probably others) are fine.

 This installation guide install PonyTracker in a virtualenv.
 The corresponding packages names are ``python-virtualenv`` for python 2